jump-dev/MathOptInterface.jl/docs/src/background/infeasibility_certificates.md

 ## Unbounded problems

-If a problem is unbounded, if and only if:
+A problem is unbounded if and only if:
  1. there exists a feasible primal solution
  2. the dual is infeasible.